 Unlike other sous vide ovens, you can actually place food and liquids directly into the sous vide cooker, not just water.
 This means it can function as a slow-cooker too.

 Heat broth, soup or even cook a whole chicken by this method.
-It is more difficult to cook a whole chicken using sous vide because the air cavity in the middle means the temperature is not constant during the entire cooking time making it difficult to gauge accuracy, and therefore safety, of the temperature of the chicken.
+It is more difficult to cook a whole chicken using sous vide.
+This is because the air cavity in the middle means the temperature is not constant.
+The temperature needs to be constant during the entire cooking time.
+If not, this makes it difficult to gauge accuracy, and therefore safety, of the temperature of the chicken.

 Induction cooking is extremely accurate.
 You have almost immediate control over the temperature like cooking with gas.
 In this way, it is more akin to gas cooking than it is to other ceramic electric cooktops.